thanos-io/thanos/CONTRIBUTING.md

 ## Prerequisites

 * It is strongly recommended that you use OSX or popular Linux distributions systems e.g. Ubuntu, Redhat, or OpenSUSE for development.
+* You will need a working NodeJS environment and the Yarn package manager to compile the Web UI assets

 ## Pull Request Process